Close Menu

 Facebook Twitter Pinterest Reddit WhatsApp Email

 Did you know that Jodie Foster speaks French?
 Much of the discussion surrounding her role in Rebecca Zlotowski’s new mystery thriller, A Private Life, suggests many will find it just as much of a surprise as the film’s twists and turns.
 The actress learned the language while at the Lycée Français de Los Angeles prep school, has been appearing in French films since age 15 in Éric Le Hung’s Moi, Fleur Bleue, and has contributed to French dubs of many of her English roles.
-So while this is her first lead role in a French film, the number of times I’ve seen this referred to as her first French performance feels in need of more clarification.
+So while this is her first lead role in a French film, this is not her first French-language performance.

 A Private Life, written by Zlotowski alongside Anne Berest and Gaëlle Macé, stars Foster as psychiatrist Lilian Steiner.
 Steiner is, quite frankly, a mess.
 She can’t stop making excuses to see her ex-husband, Gabriel (Daniel Auteuil), yet she is perpetually avoiding their son (Vincent Lacoste) and newborn grandson.
 Many of her patients appear to despise her, clearly aware that she’s not paying full attention to their sessions.